pypravin/simplequiz/README.md

-# quiz
+# myquiz

-A new Flutter project.
+A new quizz app

 ## Getting Started